Fujifilm X-A3 vs Panasonic GX8

 It is notable that the GX8 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The X-A3 does not feature such a mic input.

-Both the X-A3 and the GX8 have been discontinued, but can regularly be found used on eBay.
+Both the X-A3 and the GX8 have been discontinued, but can regularly be found used on ebay.
 The GX8 was replaced by the Panasonic GX9, while the X-A3 was followed by the Fujifilm X-A5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-A3 Manual (free pdf) or the online Panasonic GX8 Manual.
+Further information on the features and operation of the X-A3 and GX8 can be found, respectively, in the Fujifilm X-A3 Manual (free pdf) or the online Panasonic GX8 Manual.

 So how do things add up?
 Is the Fujifilm X-A3 better than the Panasonic GX8 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.